crodier/software-blog/_posts/2025-02-23-on-leadership.md

 widely adopted, iterations of expression of software as code.
 There are more coming, like Rust and WASM, and there will likely be more.
-Your job as principle is to see what is good, and to steer the group towards completing projects, while keeping productivity high.
+Your job as principal is to see what is good, and to steer the group towards completing projects, while keeping productivity high.
 Making perfect software would require unlimited resources.
-You have a finite resource and certain goals.
-You need to make choices which support the current set of goals, and which will also support the future goals with an overall strategy which can be built upon, software hygine and otherwise.
+You have a finite resource and certain value goals.
+You need to make choices which support the current set of value goals, and which will also support the future goals with an overall strategy which can be built upon, software hygiene and otherwise.

-What your job is, is ambiguous and difficult, but in the sense of leadership, it is not perfect software.
+Your job is ambiguous and difficult, but in the sense of leadership, it is not perfect software.